Bill-Davis-data/Configuration-Reports-Power-BI/README.md

 <summary>Orders</summary>
 <br/>

+The Orders table is a list of product orders that are either active or recently delivered within the past fiscal year.
+It both creates and contains the primary key column, POID.

 For consistency, uppercase applied to key column, add custom column for first 10 characters, and replace errors with a 0.

 Add custom column for PO_Year to use for filtering during visualization.

 Filter out duplicates and null values from key column.

+Append Task POID's and Orders Archive queries.

 Add conditional column to populate applicable notes for each record, and add an index for sorting.